djensenius/2024-react-alicante/README.md

 - `public/index.html`: This file is the HTML template for the React application.
 It includes a div element with an id of "root" where the React components will be rendered.

 - `src/components/App.tsx`: This file exports a functional component `App` which serves as the root component of the application.
 It can be customized to include other components and logic.

+- `src/components/Contact.tsx`: This file exports a functional component `Contact` which includes a form to contact us.
+It contains input fields for name, email, and message, and a submit button.

 - `src/index.tsx`: This file is the entry point of the React application.
 It renders the `App` component into the DOM element with the id "root".